 In addition to doing something meaningful for your community, raising money for our beneficiary can result in you winning some really cool prizes:

 Raise as little as $150 to start earning your prizes: RESERVED PARKING (for first 25 fundraisers), expedited check-in, & SB Triathlon branded socks.
-Raise a minimum of $500 and earn a FREE race entry for 2016.
-The top 5 fundraisers who raise at least $750 also win some very special prizes to be announced soon.
-While 2016 Fundraiser Prize Packages are yet to be determined, they will be similar to those from 2015.
+Raise a minimum of $500 and earn a FREE race entry for 2017.
+The top 5 fundraisers who raise at least $750 also win some very special prizes; click on the link below to see a complete listing of prize packages.

 Take 5 minutes and help us raise $25,000